felixblaschke/simple_animations/README.md

 ## Shortcuts for AnimationController

-The extension for `AnimationController` adds four convenience functions:
+The extension for `AnimationController` adds four convenience methods:

-- `controller.play()` plays animation and stops at the end.
+- `controller.play()` plays the animation and stops at the end.

-- `controller.playReverse()` plays animation reversed and stops at the start.
+- `controller.playReverse()` plays the animation in reverse and stops at the start.

-- `controller.loop()` repetitively plays the animation from start to the end.
+- `controller.loop()` repeatedly plays the animation from the start to the end.

-- `controller.mirror()` repetitively plays the animation forward, then backwards, then forward and so on.
+- `controller.mirror()` repeatedly plays the animation forward, then backwards, then forward again, and so on.

-Each of these methods take an optional `duration` named parameter to configure your animation action within one line of code.
+Each of these methods takes an optional `duration` named parameter to configure your animation action in one line of code.

 <!-- #code example/sa_flutter_app/lib/readme/animation_controller_extension/shortcuts.dart -->
 ```dart